Bug report #17150

 Why is this an issue?
 This change at least was intentional - since the geometry can always be ignored/discarded/output saved as csv or other non-geometric format now.
 But if we don't keep the original geometries, then you are FORCED to rejoin the table back to the original to get these back again.
 To me it's a big feature that it now maintains these and just adds extra columns to the data.

-#2 Updated by Giovanni Manghi over 6 years ago
+#2 Updated by Giovanni Manghi about 7 years ago

 Nyall Dawson wrote: